nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/cli/dep-graph.md

 ### groupByFolder

-Group projects by folder in dependency graph
+Group projects by folder in the dependency graph

 ### help